Frequently Asked Questions

 to meet others for refreshments in the Waldegrave Hall downstairs.

 find out more details of events and groups at the Welcome areas.

 Are there differences between your services?

 Sunday morning services usually share the same sermon (occasionally, the 9:30 is an All Age family service - look out for details on the latest sermon card).
 The 09:30 has a full programme for children and youth which is when most families attend.
 A wide cross section of ages attends the 11:30 which has a creche for under 2's.

 We also hold a said Holy Communion service on Sundays at 8am, and a lunchtime service on Thursdays at 13:05.
-For more information on what to expect, click here.
+For more information on lunchtime services, click here.